Ever had an air plant? Which air plant should you get? Tillandsia (air plants) require a good deal of care, but they're definitely worth it!

-From hardy perennial pansies to pansy hybrids, there are so many "flavors" to choose from that growing pansies year round is a snap in Zones 2-10.
-Here's an overview of some of the best, including cold-tolerant beauties and heat-resistant heavy bloomers.
+From hardy perennial pansies to pansy hybrids, there are so many "flavors" to choose from that growing pansies all year is a snap in Zones 2–10.
+Here's an overview of some of the best types, including cold-tolerant and heat-resistant bloomers.

-Directions for making no-fuss gifts with fresh & dried herbs: herb-flavored sugar, vinegar & oil; herbal skin toner & hand soap; herbal incense; & herbal hankie sachets.
+Directions for making no-fuss gifts with fresh and dried herbs: herb-flavored sugar, vinegar and oil, herbal skin toner and hand soap, herbal incense and herbal hankie sachets.